On The Keto Diet? Here's A Meal Plan That's Dietitian-Approved

 What once seemed like a bit of a fad, the ketogenic diet is still going strong, with countless proponents preaching its benefits of weight loss, mental clarity, and stable blood sugar levels and mood.
 And while it may be tempting to write off keto (categorized by low-carb, moderate-protein, and high-fat intake) as a meat and cheese fest, a number of respected functional nutrition experts say that's simply not the case.
 Veggies (and lots of them) are very much on the table.

-Case in point: Integrative dietitian Ali Miller, R.D., has been using nutritional ketosis in her clinical practice for 10 years, and she herself has been eating this way for about three.
-She even dabbled with it before she got pregnant to assist with her infertility.
-But her approach to keto is a bit different from a lot of what's out there.
+Case in point: Integrative dietitian Ali Miller, R.D., has been using nutritional ketosis in her clinical practice for 10 years, and she herself has been eating this way for about three, but her approach to keto is a bit different from a lot of what's out there.

 A nuanced approach to keto.

 "I look at nutritional ketosis as a metabolic state, not a yes-no food list," says Miller.
 "Unlike a lot of people, you will see me daily incorporating roasted vegetables, even [higher-carb] root vegetables, and fruits other than berries."
 For Miller, keto is more about finding a range of carbs she can personally tolerate (i.e., that still produces ketones in the blood) and choosing a variety of healthy real foods that fit into it rather than sticking to a prescribed set of rules.
 This typically results in her eating around 45 grams of carbs per day.